-Mississauga Garden Festival: The Gardens of Rattray Marsh
+Mississauga Garden Festival: The Gardens of Credit Woodlands

-Festival at Bradley Museum is free and the Garden Tour tickets are $20
+Festival at Riverwood is free and the Garden Tour tickets are $20

-See MGF HOME PAGE for locations to purchase tickets
+See MGF HOME PAGE or locations to purchase tickets

 Mississauga Garden Festival is a brand-new venture organized by Cloverleaf Garden Club and Applewood Garden Club.
 This year’s event, the first of many to come, features a tour of nine private gardens surrounding Clarkson’s Rattray Marsh Conservation Area, plus a Festival at the Museums of Mississauga’s Bradley location that features a marketplace, talks, tours, kids’ activities and refreshments.